What is a Marie Kondo retrospective?

 How to run a Marie Kondo retrospective in Parabol

-If you’re a Scrum Master or the team meeting facilitator, select your team on the right and then hit that vibrant Start New Meeting button.
-It’s time to start tidying up with Marie Kondo’s method.
+First of all, jump into Parabol.
+If you’re a Scrum Master or the team meeting facilitator hit the vibrant Add New Meeting button.
+It’s time to start tidying up with Marie Kondo’s method!

 Select the Marie Kondo Retrospective template